juanpc2018/Akai-S1000-Project/Screen/readme.md

 MPI3501 320x480 XPT2046 Pi </br>
 MAR3513 320x480 ILI9486/ILI9488 Arduino Mega2560 pin compatible. </br>

-looking all screens side by side, 3.5" seems best/minimum size option. </br>
+looking all screens side by side, 3.5" seems the minimum size, </br>
-same pixel size is another option. </br>
+or same pixel size. </br>
 miniature screen could be fun, but Not a long term sollution, </br>
-unless you have a magnifier lens infront to see from far. </br>
+unless you have a magnifier lens infront, to see from far. </br>

-Last option is to create a VGA output: </br>
+4. Last option is to create a VGA output: </br>
-RGBHV signal 320x240, must be compable with modern / cheap VGA to HDMI converters. </br>
+RGBHV signal 320x240, must be compatible with modern / cheap VGA to HDMI converters. </br>